michellelimxuanli/Wayfinder-Yale/README.md

 # Wayfinder@Yale
 An iOS app that helps you navigate around Yale's new residential colleges fast.

+We realized that everyone was getting lost in the basement of the new colleges and decided to build an app to solve this problem.

 ## User Stories
 * User can **search any place in a search bar and location will be highlighted